Hearsch-devops/nishh_cafe_restro/README.md

-This project demonstrates a full CI/CD pipeline using GitLab to deploy a containerized restaurant website, including a frontend and a backend service, to a Kubernetes cluster.
+This project demonstrates a full CI/CD pipeline using GitLab to deploy a containerized restaurant website, including a frontend and a backend service, to a Kubernetes cluster..